Motion Graphics: Increasing the Effectiveness of Training Through Storytelling

 The past few years have brought a crescendo of new technologies, trends, and changes in customers’ needs.
-In 2014 we will pause to evaluate, polish, and perfect these and other recent innovations.
+Now we will pause to evaluate, polish, and perfect these and other recent innovations.
 Take a look at our advice for using motion graphics to help you refine your training solutions and achieve lasting performance results.

 Your journey might not be as epic as the hero’s journey in Star Wars, but our aviation client uses a fly-through of a 3D city to present the employee journey for new hires.
-The fly-through ties in nicely with their business without being as literal as a “day-in-the-life” video.
+The fly-through ties in nicely with their business without being as literal as a “day-in-the-life” feature video.

 The literal representation of a process may be necessary, but it can be brought to life through storytelling mechanisms.
 Having a main character facing a conflict and then solving the problem through the steps is a great way to engage a learner emotionally while delivering the content they need.

 Some processes are more complex.
 Motion graphics can simplify complex information by building the graphics inside of a story.

 For our eBay client, motion graphics help tell the story of how everyone is connected in the online marketplace.
 We describe the relationships within that marketplace through the lens of a specific seller viewers can relate to.